dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/aspnet-core-module.md

 ::: moniker range=">= aspnetcore-2.2"

-If `stdoutLogEnabled` is false, errors that occur on application startup will be captured and emitted to the event log up to 30KB.
+If `stdoutLogEnabled` is false, errors that occur on app startup are captured and emitted to the event log up to 30 KB.
 After startup, all additional logs are discarded.

 ::: moniker-end